rcmdnk/vim_emu/README_one_option.md

 * Reset vim_emu at left click in any case.
 * Reset vim_emu at Cmd-Tab in any case.

-Enable `Enable Vim Basic Move` (Normal Mode) and at least one of ChangeKeys.
+Enable `Enable Vim Emulation` and at least one of ChangeKeys.

 For simultaneous jk/qw/sd, it works only in Insert/Normal modes.
 Therefore, at least one of ChangeKey 1, 3, 4, 6, 10-12